nhoudelot/demosdebs/1k/bioterrorism-by-belowabsolutezero/debian/bioterrorism-by-belowabsolutezero.6.md

 bioterrorism-by-belowabsolutezero [*options*]

 # DESCRIPTION
-Bioterrorism is a demonstration released by Below Absolute Zero in 2013.
+Bioterrorism is a 1k intro released by Below Absolute Zero in 2013.

 # OPTIONS
 there is no options to this program